Hi-PACE/hipace/docs/source/run/parameters.rst

     Extends the area of the FFT Poisson solver to the ghost cells.
 This can reduce artifacts originating from the boundary for long simulations.

+* ``fields.source_cutoff`` (`int`) optional (default `0`)
+    Parameter for ``extended_solve``.
+Cutoff additional cells near the domain boundary from the source terms of the solvers.
+Can help to further reduce noise for very long boxes.
+    Note: for the explicit solver this cutoff region is like vacuum and not unperturbed plasma.

 * ``fields.open_boundary`` (`bool`) optional (default `0`)
     Uses a Taylor approximation of the Greens function to solve the Poisson equations with open boundary conditions.
 It's recommended to use this together with